This is genuinely the easiest keto no-bake cheesecake! It’s rich, smooth, creamy, airy, and flat-out decadent.

-Except that this crust has only 3 ingredients and is grain and gluten-free.
+Except that this crust has only three ingredients and is grain and gluten-free.
 Plus, it’s low in carbs.
-I mean really what more can you ask for?
+I mean, really what more can you ask for?

 The filling tastes like a cheesecake mousse and has a velvety-rich texture that is unmatched.

 Making these in 4-ounce mason jars made the presentation more lovely.

-You can however also make this in a 9-inch pie pan and get fabulous results too.
-If you opt to make this in a pie pan you will need to refrigerate the cheesecake for a minimum of 6 hours.
-So that it slices easily.
+You can, however, also make this in a 9-inch pie pan and get fabulous results too.
+If you make this in a pie pan, you will need to refrigerate the cheesecake for a minimum of 6 hours so that it serves easily.

-I decided to top this no-bake cheesecake with berries but that is totally optional.
-Since these minis taste fabulous plain too.
+I decided to top this no-bake cheesecake with berries, but that is optional since these minis taste fabulous plain too.

 I will add that adding blueberries and raspberries to the surface of these cheesecakes does make them the perfect patriotic keto treat.
 Just saying.

 How To Make Perfect No-Bake Cheesecake (Keto)

 Making this keto dessert is super easy.
-The main thing to remember is to start off with cream cheese that is at room temperature.
-It really needs to be soft otherwise you’ll miss out on the velvety texture.
+The main thing to remember is to start with cream cheese that is at room temperature.
+It needs to be soft; otherwise, you’ll miss out on the velvety texture.

 Then it’s just a matter of using an electric mixer and combining the following ingredients:

-- Full-fat cream cheese: Use only blocks of real cream cheese NOT cream cheese spread and make sure it’s at room temperature.
+- Full-fat cream cheese: Use only blocks of real cream cheese NOT cream cheese spread and ensure it’s at room temperature.

 - Sour cream: Full-fat provides the most flavor, plus it’s lower in carbs.

 - Heavy whipping cream: This is necessary for getting a thick cheesecake filling.
 You’ll be whipping it with cream cheese.

-- Sugar-substitute: A must in order to keep it low in carbs.
+- Granulated sugar substitute: A must to keep it low in carbs.